jaintvn/Micro-Portfolio/README.md

 # Bio Link- Flutter Web

-This is to create a simple micro portfolio website contains Social media links and contact information.
-This repo simply created for personal use and later open sourced it.
+A simple micro portfolio website containing links to social media and contact information.
+This repo was created for personal use, but then open sourced.

 <b>Demo<b> : https://vnjaint.web.app